 As with all animal products, the alternative is to buy pork from sources that raise pigs more humanely and to support organizations trying to reduce needless suffering of farm animals.

-Ultimately, if you aren’t willing to go whole hog and give up all meat, the best alternative is to limit your intake by eating small portions of humanely raised meat— which probably won’t cost more than larger portions of factory-farmed meat—along with more plant-based protein sources (such as peas, see next page).
+Ultimately, if you aren’t willing to go whole hog and give up all meat, the best alternative is to limit your intake by eating small portions of humanely raised meat— which probably won’t cost more than larger portions of factory-farmed meat—along with more plant-based protein sources (such as peas).
 Labels from trustworthy organizations include “Animal Welfare Approved,” “Certified Humane,” “American Humane Certified,” and “Food Alliance Certified.”

-Of course, at the end of the day, it’s entirely down to the individual whether or not to include pork in their diet; ‘you pays your money and you takes your chance.’
+Of course, at the end of the day, it’s entirely down to the individual whether or not to include moderate amounts of pork in their gout diet.

 Personally, I rather like pork and have never had any health issues with it, gout or otherwise.
 And I’m not aware that any of my family or friends have had any problems either.

-Of course, I’ve never eaten pork or pork products to any great extent and follow the ‘consume in moderation’ mantra for gout sufferers.
-But, going forward, I’m going to pay even closer attention to where my food is sourced from.
+Of course, I’ve never eaten pork or pork products to any great extent and follow the ‘consume in moderation’ mantra.
+But, going forward, I’m going to pay even closer attention to where my food choices are sourced from.